Thinking about transferring into Marshall?

 To learn more about the major application process, we invite you to attend one of our information sessions.

 To learn more about the major application process, including required courses for applying and other admissions recommendations, students are encouraged to attend an information session.
-Information sessions for the fall semester are offered in JFF (Fertitta Hall) 233 from 5PM-6PM on the following dates:
+Dates and times for the fall 2019 information sessions will be posted later this summer.
+Please check back in August 2019 for more information.

 The following courses must be completed or in progress when applying to the Business Administration major:

 - WRIT 130 or WRIT 140 or WRIT 150

 - MATH 118* or higher

 - ECON 351x